 But the fact is that giving birth doesn’t exactly feel like an outpatient activity to many moms.
 Most women in the United States, for one, need two full days on average before going home, though the United Kingdom has one of the shortest postpartum hospital stays in the developed world — just a day and a half, according to a study in PLOS medical journal.
 And regardless of how long it takes women to leave the hospital post childbirth, I'm willing to bet that most don't dip out in designer clothing and a face full of makeup.

-Though Middleton did spend the night after giving birth to Prince George in 2013, she left less than 10 hours after welcoming Princess Charlotte in 2015, too, People reported.
+Middleton spent the night after giving birth to Prince George in 2013; she left less than 10 hours after giving birth to Princess Charlotte in 2015, People reported.
 And she didn't necessarily skip out early again this time because she felt ready to hop out of her hospital bed and get going — though, of course, maybe she did.
 Rather, she left so quickly largely because of the frenzy of fans camping outside the hospital for weeks, anxiously awaiting her son's debut.
 Parking restrictions were even put in place to control the chaos, according to People.
 But the Duchess isn't the only woman to give birth at the Lindo Wing, and the activity and noise could have been overwhelming for the others who were also delivering that day.